JayWood/content-warning-v3/readme.txt

 A plugin that provides a warning box with a ton more options completely re-written from the ground up.
 == Description ==

-> Major bugfix release.
-Verified working with 3.9.1

 = Support Requests =
-All support requests should be on the new Github Repo.
+All support requests should be on the [Github Repository](https://github.com/JayWood/content-warning-v3).

 = Want to Contribute? =
 Make a [Pull Request](https://github.com/JayWood/content-warning-v3) to the Github's project development branch.